Best small cars to buy 2021

 The up!’s party piece is managing to feel like a much bigger car than it really is thanks to a mature interior and refined driving experience.
-It’s still a small car however and there are only four seats in the up! so those in need of a central rear seat will be best stepping up to the supermini class.
-The boot is spacious for a car of this size and almost matches the Hyundai i10’s 252-litre capacity, but it loses out to the Korean car by 87-litres when the rear seats are folded flat.
+It’s still a small car however and there are only four seats, so those in need of a central rear seat will be best stepping up to the supermini class.

-The up! won our best City Car award in 2017, 2018 and 2019, showing its impressive breadth of abilities that it can compete in the tough small car segment as well.
+The up! won our best City Car award in 2017, 2018, 2019 and again in 2020, bringing deserved recognition for its impressive breadth of abilities and demonstrating that it can compete in the tough small car segment as well.

 A huge amount of practicality helps the appeal of the C3 Aircross with sliding rear seats offering a boot space of up to 520 litres.
 Folding those seats flat opens it up to 1,289 litres.
 As a result of the car’s raised floor, headroom is a bit tight for rear passengers but there’s ample legroom with no transmission tunnel to contend with.